Client: U.S. Agency for International Development

 Despite rising food prices, the food security situation in Tajikistan has generally improved in recent years, largely due to high levels of remittances from Tajiks working abroad in Russia.
 However, food security remains a significant concern; 22 percent of households were severely or moderately food insecure as of November 2012.
 The 2012 Tajikistan Demographic and Health Survey indicates 26 percent of children below the age of 5 were stunted, 10 percent were wasted, and 12 percent were underweight.

-The USAID Family Farming Program (FFP), under the Feed the Future initiative, aims to reduce poverty through improved nutrition and inclusive agricultural growth in 12 target districts in Khatlon province.
-FFP’s efforts have largely focused on providing support to Water Users Associations (WUA) to improve their ability to manage irrigation water resources.
-FFP’s work in organizing and strengthening WUAs, as well as work in rehabilitating irrigation infrastructure, directly impacts the availability of irrigation water, thereby boosting agricultural production.
-Increased production enhances the availability of food as well as producers’ income, which will in turn improves food security and promotes inclusive agricultural growth in the targeted districts.
-FFP’s work in improving household economics, disseminating agricultural production guides, and supporting irrigation water management policy reform also support the project’s primary objective of improving agricultural production and access to food.
+The USAID Family Farming Program (FFP), under the Feed the Future initiative, worked to reduce poverty through improved nutrition and inclusive agricultural growth in 12 target districts in Khatlon province.
+FFP’s efforts were largely focused on providing support to Water Users Associations (WUA) to improve their ability to manage irrigation water resources.
+FFP’s work in organizing and strengthening WUAs, as well as work in rehabilitating irrigation infrastructure, directly impacted the availability of irrigation water, thereby boosting agricultural production.
+Increased production enhances the availability of food as well as producers’ income, which improves food security and promotes inclusive agricultural growth in the targeted districts.
+FFP’s work in improving household economics, disseminating agricultural production guides, and supporting irrigation water management policy reform also supported the project’s primary objective of improving agricultural production and access to food.

 RELATED CONTENT: